Waco Regional Airport: Facilities

 Waco Regional Airport covers 1,369 acre and has two asphalt runways: 1/19 is 7,107 x 150 ft and 14/32 is 5,103 x 150 ft.

 In the year ending June 30, 2022, the airport had 66,191 aircraft operations, averaging 181 per day: 83% general aviation, 10% military, 7% air taxi, and <1% airline.
 74 aircraft at that time were based at the airport: 52 single-engine, 13 multi-engine, 3 jet and 6 helicopter.

 The airport has 2 jetways with 3 gates in use, with Envoy Air and SkyWest Airlines service to Dallas/Fort Worth International Airport.
 The Aerodrome Cafe is located inside the terminal building.

-Waco Regional Airport is host to one full service FBO: Texas Aero.
-Flight training at Waco Regional is provided by Chiota Aviation, Universal Flight Concepts which provides both helicopter and airplane training, and Waco Flight Training which specializes in initial tailwheel training and endorsements.
-The airport is also home to the Baylor University Flight Center, where flight training is conducted in support of the Baylor University Aviation Sciences Program.
+Beyond commercial service, Waco Regional Airport supports flight training, private aviation, and aircraft services.
+Texas Aero serves as the airport's primary full-service fixed-base operator (FBO).
+The airport also hosts multiple flight schools and the Baylor University Flight Center which supports Baylor University's Aviation Sciences program.